-When you first spin up a cluster, you will have three locators and at least four servers.
+When you first spin up a cluster, you have three locators and at least four servers.

-If you scale the cluster up, you will have more servers, increasing the capacity of the cache.
-There always will be three locators.
+When you scale the cluster up, you have more servers, increasing the capacity of the cache.
+There are always three locators.

 When a client connects to the cluster, it first connects to a locator.
 The locator replies with the IP address of a server for it to talk to.
 The client then connects to that server.